-In the appropriate circumstances, the Sub-Fund may retain cash and cash equivalents such as certificates of deposit, treasury bills and notes.
-Such circumstances may include but are not limited to the holding of cash and/or cash equivalents pending reinvestment in accordance with the investment objective and policies of the Sub-Fund, in order to meet redemptions and/or payment of expenses and/or cover for financial derivative instruments entered into on behalf of the Sub-Fund.
+The Sub-Fund may also invest in other transferable securities, money market instruments, cash and near cash, deposits and collective investment schemes including those managed by the Manager.
+The circumstances under which the Sub-Fund may retain cash and/or cash equivalents include but are not limited to the holding of cash and/or cash equivalents pending reinvestment in accordance with the investment objective and policies of the Sub-Fund, in order to meet redemptions and/or payment of expenses and/or cover for financial derivative instruments entered into on behalf of the Sub-Fund.